-- Check for power. - ✓ Test the pump by pouring water into the pump well. - Check the outside pipe to confirm water is flowing to the street or back lane. - ✓ Check and repair any leaks in the sump pump pipe.
+- ✓ Check for power. - ✓ Test the pump by pouring water into the pump well. - Check the outside pipe to confirm water is flowing towards the street or back lane. - ✓ Check and repair any leaks in the sump pump pipe. - ✓ Disconnect sump pump discharge hose in winter conditions to avoid freezing in the line.